segmentio/segment-docs/src/connections/functions/destination-functions.md

 Batch handlers are an extension of destination functions.
 When you define an `onBatch` handler alongside the handler functions for single events (for example: `onTrack` or `onIdentity`), you're telling Segment that the destination function can accept and handle batches of events.

 > info ""
-> Batching is available to destination functions only.
+> Batching is available for destination functions only.

 ### When to use batching